c1505/beginning-open-source/README.md

 Talks on contributing to open source:

+How to make your first open source commit:
 Improve this list!
+Odin Project

-If you are aware of other ways to find beginner friendly open source projects and or issues, please let me know by opening an issue and i will include that source
+If you are aware of other ways to find beginner friendly open source projects and or issues, please let me know by opening an issue and i will include that source.